Banner

 Can marginal relief be claimed by an Individual?

-When will be surcharge applicable for Individuals?
+When will the surcharge be applicable for Individuals?

-If your taxable income is more than Rs 5 crores and you opt for new tax regime, then you would now have to pay a reduced surcharge of 25% instead of the 37% earlier.
+If your taxable income is more than Rs 5 crores and you opt for new tax regime, then you would have to pay a reduced surcharge of 25% instead of the 37% earlier.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.